mparsley1/eo-docs/README.md

     eo-run eo-processors change_detection_s2_pca "POLYGON ((-6.485367 52.328206, -6.326752 52.328206, -6.326752 52.416241, -6.485367 52.416241, -6.485367 52.328206))" 2021-01-09 2021-02-01

-See the README in these repositories for usage instructions.
+See the readme in these repositories for usage instructions.

 ## Triggering the processing using webhook callbacks (websockets-server)